 - Silent — the bot never responds to anything automatically

 - High Certainty — the bot will only reply automatically if it has a very good match for the question (e.g., an exact match in the question title)

 - Medium Certainty — the bot will respond if it has a rather OK match, even though it may be wrong

 - Medium + All Questions — same as Medium, but if there was no good match found and the message looks like a question, the bot will suggest to post it on OneBar

 - Always Reply — the bot will reply to every message on the channel.
 This option is useful when you want to create a shared “OneBar” channel.
 People would come to such a channel only to talk to the OneBar bot without explicitly mentioning it in every message.

-/onebarcommand to quickly bring up frequent responses when responding to someone's question in Direct Messages.
+Even though it's not entirely automatic, it can often come in handy: use /onebar command to bring up frequent responses when answering someone's question in Direct Messages.